-\begin{remark} The reason that the result above is stated for $d=2$ and $r=1$ is that, in this case, the corresponding Higman--Thompson group $V_{2,1}$ (which in fact is just the Thompson's group $V)$ is {\em simple} and {\em acyclic} \cite{SW19}, which is not the case for arbitrary $d$ and $r$. \end{remark}
+\begin{remark} The reason that the result above is stated for $d=2$ and $r=1$ is that, in this case, the corresponding Higman--Thompson group $V_{2,1}$ (which in fact is just the Thompson's group $V)$ is {\em simple} and {\em acyclic} \cite{SW19}, which is not the case for arbitrary $d$ and $r$.
+On the other hand, for any $r\geq1$, the groups $V_{2,r}$ are pairwise isomorphic, and thus acyclic and simple; therefore, our proof still applies to this case. \end{remark}

 {\bf The topological vs the smooth categories.} We have chosen to work in the differentiable category in order to present our results in a unified manner.
 However, if $M$ has dimension $\le 3$, then by \cite{FM,Ha78,Ha83}